DASISH/dwan-documentation/examples.md

     </actionList>
 </responseBody>
 ```
-*PUT api/annotations/1d02f393-da25-4246-934c-876222a2d7fb/permissions*
+*PUT api/annotations/1d02f393-da25-4246-934c-876222a2d7fb/permissions* (performed by the owner)

-Supplementary updating the list of permissions in the annotation: if the principal is not listed in the permission of the annotation, it is added to the list of permissions, otherwise her/his access level is updated in the existing list.
+Supplementary updating the list of permissions in the annotation.
+If the principal is listed in this body,  her/his access level is updated accrording to what is given in the body.

 Request body: